Aishraju12/AI_AND_BLOCKCHAIN_BASED_BASED_VOTING_SYSTEM/README.md

 Included Drizzle/ORM meta data:
 Snapshot and migration journal JSON files under migrations/meta/ Database now ready for integration with backend APIs and frontend components

+Checkpoint 1 DAY 2 – Tasks Completed:
+Created and structured the complete backend in server/ folder Integrated database connection logic via db.ts (e.g., Supabase) Set up index.ts as the main server entry point
+Defined API routes in routes.ts for admin actions, vote handling, etc.
+Added storage.ts to manage file upload or related storage features Configured vite.ts for dev-server support and environment setup Prepared the server to handle real-time requests from frontend Backend is now ready to be connected with the frontend and database